chrisant996/clink/docs/clink.md

 The [z.lua](https://github.com/skywind3000/z.lua) tool is a faster way to navigate directories, and it integrates with Clink.

-## Upgrading from Clink v0.4.9

-The new Clink tries to be as backward compatible with Clink v0.4.9 as possible.
-However, in some cases upgrading may require a little bit of configuration work.

-- Some key binding sequences have changed; see [Key Bindings](#keybindings) for more information.
-- Match coloring is now done by Readline and is configured differently; see [Completion Colors](#completioncolors) for more information.
-- Settings and history should migrate automatically if the new `clink_settings` and `clink_history` files don't exist (deleting them will cause migration to happen again).
-To find the directory that contains these files, run `clink info` and look for the "state" line.
-- Script compatibility should be very good, but some scripts may still encounter problems.
-If you do encounter a compatibility problem you can look for an updated version of the script, update the script yourself, or visit the [clink repo](https://github.com/chrisant996/clink/issues) and open an issue describing details about the compatibility problem.
-- Some settings have changed slightly, and there are many new settings.
-See [Configuring Clink](#configclink) for more information.

 ## Troubleshooting Tips

 If something seems to malfunction, here are some things to try that often help track down what's going wrong: